webiny/webiny-js/CONTRIBUTING.md

 # CONTRIBUTING

-This guide is intended for anyone that wants to contribute to the Webiny project.
+This guide is for anyone who wants to contribute to the Webiny project.

 ## Working on an issue